What Causes Cataracts?

 Traumatic Cataract – Another common cause of cataracts is trauma: blunt or penetrating ocular trauma, electric shock, chemical burns or ionizing radiation.
-A traumatic cataract can develop even years after these types of eye injuries first occurred.
+A traumatic cataract can develop even years after these types of eye injuries.

 Diabetes – People with diabetes are 60% more likely to develop cataracts.
 The aqueous humor provides nutrients to our eye’s lens, including oxygen and glucose.
 A person who suffers from diabetes will not have full control of their glucose levels which may result in high levels of sugar in the aqueous humor.
 This can lead to swelling, simultaneously affecting vision.
 Likewise, the lens inside the eye has an enzyme that converts glucose into sorbitol.
 This sugar alcohol can affect both cells and protein and may eventually result in cataracts.

 Congenital Cataract – While cataracts are normally associated with the aging process, there are instances of cataracts in newborns.
 These congenital cataracts can develop for a number of different reasons, including inherited tendencies, infection (such as measles or rubella), metabolic problems, diabetes, trauma, inflammation or drug reactions.

 High Blood Pressure – High blood pressure (HBP) is known to cause elevated inflammation which may result in cataracts.
 Aside from cataracts, HBP may also lead to age-related macular degeneration and glaucoma.

 Smoking – Experts suggest that smokers have higher chances of forming cataracts than non-smokers.
 The toxins from cigarette smoke cause oxidation in cells, including those in the eye lens.